You probably spend a lot of time thinking about customers’ path to purchase. In this chapter we are going to look instead at their Path to Purpose.

-First let’s do a quick recap on our progress for this Shift Guidebook on Strategic Narrative.
+First let’s do a quick recap on our progress so far.
 We’ve looked at the need for a new kind of storytelling that engages audiences as co-creators.
-Hopefully you’ve started to identify a shared purpose that passes the t-shirt test.
-You’ve found a metric for your purpose that rings the bell.
-And you’ve located the unique DNA for your company or brand that connects the past with the future.
+Hopefully you’ve started to identify a Shared Purpose that passes the T-shirt test.
+You’ve found a Purpose Metric that rings the bell.
+And you’ve located the unique Company DNA that connects your past with your future.

-A common concern about shared purpose is that it isn't distinctive enough.
+A common concern about Shared Purpose is that it isn't distinctive enough.
 But that's the point.
-You want your shared purpose to tap into a universal need or aspiration.
-Everyone should want to wear the shirt—it creates the gravitational pull around your brand.
+You want your Shared Purpose to tap into a universal need or aspiration.
+Everyone should want to wear the T-shirt—it creates the gravitational pull around your brand.